cassandradunning/nashville-walking-club/README.md

 ## Application Overview
 In July 20222, I started a walking club in Nashville, with the purpose of connecting walkers with a community and exploring new routes.
 That's how Nashville Walking Club was born.

-We meet in a new location at every meet-up and found that we needed a singular place to see upcoming events, and the ability to submit potential routes as well.
+We meet in a new location at every meet-up and found that we needed a singular place to see upcoming events, and have the ability to submit potential routes for future walks.

-This application took me two weeks, and allowed me to practice using React Hooks and CSS fstyling.
-My goals were to
+This application took me two weeks, and allowed me to practice using React Hooks and CSS styling.

 ## Features